Omwami-dev/Omwami-dev/README.md

 ---

 ## 📖 About Me
-I am a back-end development learner at ALX, passionate about leveraging software engineering to uplift communities and create impactful solutions.
+I am a software engineering learner at ALX, passionate about leveraging software engineering to uplift communities and create impactful solutions.
 My goal is to harness technology to transform lives and drive sustainable progress.

 ---